googleworkspace/gws-genai-addon-sample/README.md

 gcloud services enable aiplatform.googleapis.com
 ```

 The code uses the service account attached to the Cloud Run deployment to generate access tokens to use the Vertex AI PaLM APIs.
-This service account by default is the  the [default Comptue Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).
+This service account by default is the [default Comptue Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#default_service_account).

 You need to grant this service account the following role in order to access the Vertex AI APIs: